mlanza/logseq-style-carousel/README.md

 * Toggling the visibility of future tasks
 * Toggling the visibility of page properties

-**The `hits` feature will not work when installed from the marketplace due to [cross-origin iframe issues](https://discuss.logseq.com/t/need-help-resolving-a-plugin-issue-regarding-cross-frame-origin/5750) caused by the call to `top.document` in [index.js](index.js).
-You can either accept this deficit or to regain the feature, [install the plugin locally](#manual-installation).**

 ## Basic Button Settings

 Basic buttons are based purely on page content.
 They are unaided by queries.